formalabstracts/CNL-CIC/TeX2CNL/readme.md

-This directory contains experimental files related to a TeX to CNL converter.
+This directory contains files related to a TeX to CNL converter.

 The files use ocaml, sedlex.